Mount RipEX into cabinet (Section 6.1, “Mounting”).

 Test your application.

-Radio modem RipEX is directly mounted using clips to the DIN rail.
-The mounting can be done lengthwise (recommended) or widthwise, in both cases with the RipEX lying flat.
-The choice is made by mounting the clips, one M4 screw per each.
+The radio modem RipEX is directly mounted using clips to the DIN rail.
+The mounting can be done lengthwise (recommended) or widthwise; in both cases with the RipEX lying flat.
+The choice is made by mounting the clips, one M4 screw per clip.
 RipEX is delivered with two clips, two screws and four threaded holes.
 Only use the M4×5 mm screws that are supplied.
 Use of improper screws may result in damage to the RipEX mainboard!

 For more information see Section 4.6, “Accessories” – L-bracket.